-User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit child sexual abuse images х Internet sites, make, post, download, upload, data transfer, communicate or pass promotion or conduct of illegal acts, e.g. under the child protection, obscenity, computer misuse and fraud legislation х on, material, remarks, proposals or comments that adult material that potentially breaches the Obscene Publications Act in the UK Х contain or relate to: or relate to: criminally racist material in UK х pornography х promotion of any kind of discrimination х х promotion of racial or religious hatred х x threatening behaviour, including promotion of physical violence or mental harm х х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute х Using school systems to Using school systems to run a private business х Use systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the school х
+User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit child sexual abuse images х Internet sites, make, post, download, upload, data transfer, communicate or pass promotion or conduct of illegal acts, e.g. under the child protection, obscenity, computer misuse and fraud legislation x on, material, remarks, proposals or comments that adult material that potentially breaches the Obscene Publications Act in the UK х contain or relate to: criminally racist material in UK x pornography x promotion of any kind of discrimination x х promotion of racial or religious hatred x x threatening behaviour, including promotion of physical violence or mental harm x х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute x Using school systems to run a private business x ns, websites or other mechanisms that bypass the ards employed by the school x g or transmitting commercial software or any elonging to third parties, without the necessary x confidential or proprietary information (e.g. mation, databases, computer / network access codes x Creating or propagating computer viruses or other harmful files x

 User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal

-Uploading, downloading or transmitting commercial software or any copyrighted materials belonging to third parties, without the necessary licensing permissions х

-Revealing or publicising confidential or proprietary information (e.g. financial/personal information, databases, computer / network access codes and passwords) x

-Creating or propagating computer viruses or other harmful files х

 Carrying out sustained or instantaneous high volume network traffic (downloading / uploading files) that causes network congestion and hinders others in their use of the internet x

 Online gaming (educational) х

-Online gaming (non-educational) х
+Online gaming (non-educational) x

 Online gambling х

 Online shopping/commerce х

 File sharing х

 Use of social networking sites х

-Use of video broadcasting e.g. Youtube x
+Use of video broadcasting e.g. Youtube х